KilianMichiels/Thesis/README.md

 - Open DoubleBasicHelloWorld.xcodeproj in XCode.
 - Change the developer signing to your own Apple Developer Account (https://developer.apple.com/).
-- If the DoubleControlSDK framework isn't in the project you can download it here: https://github.com/doublerobotics/Basic-Control-SDK-iOS
+- If the DoubleControlSDK framework isn't in the project you can download it here: https://github.com/doublerobotics/Basic-Control-SDK-iOS and add it to the project frameworks.
 - Run DoubleBasicHelloWorld.xcodeproj with XCode.
 - Make sure the Double and the iPad are close enough to each other AND they are connected through Bluetooth.

 #### /Double1_IOS/Without_ROS/openCVTestApplication:

 - Open openCVTestApplication.xcworkspace in XCode.
 - Change the developer signing to your own Apple Developer Account (https://developer.apple.com/).
 - Don't forget to run the 'pod install' command in Terminal before opening the workspace.